Tan Hooi Ling: Grab

 While at Harvard Business School, Tan worked on a business plan with HBS classmate, Anthony Tan, for a "mobile app that connects taxi seekers directly with taxi drivers closest to their location in the chaotic Malaysian urban environment", which would later become GrabTaxi.
 The inspiration came from Tan's experiences with a lack of safety in Malaysia.
 When she was working at McKinsey, she and her mom developed a "manual GPS system" to track where she was while she was coming home.
 Tan would send her mom the car number plates and ping her when she passed any of the large milestones so her mom would know how far away she was.
-Every night her mom would stay up waiting for her to get back home because back then, when you searched "World's Worst Taxi" the top hit for the few pages was Kuala Lampur, Malaysia.
+Every night her mom would stay up waiting for her to get back home because back then, when you searched "World's Worst Taxi" the top hit for the few pages was Kuala Lumpur, Malaysia.

 The pair's business plan was the runner-up in the HBS New Venture Competition in 2011, winning $25,000.
 Using the proceeds from the competition and their own personal funds, Tan Hooi Ling and Anthony Tan launched the mobile application, first called MyTeksi, in June 2012.

 Although the pair had started the company, Tan had to return to McKinsey after graduation to serve out her bond with the consulting firm as a condition of sponsoring her education.
 She later moved on to San Francisco-based software company Salesforce, while taking time out of her schedule at the company to help out Anthony with Grab in Southeast Asia.
 She returned to work full-time on Grab in 2015.
 Upon returning, she took on the title of COO, and focused on 3 key areas - product, human resources, and customer experience.
+In May 2023, she announced she will step down by the end of the year 2023.